Physiotherapy for you

 Come and see us at the Win Clinic

-With 17 years of NHS physiotherapy experience, we welcome people with many different issues, from post-operative support to balance problems.
+With over 20 combined years of NHS, private and military experience, we welcome people with many different issues, from post-operative support to balance problems.
 Not to mention more commonly experienced joint aches and pains.

 All ACPAT Chartered physiotherapists are trained and qualified as human physiotherapists first.
 For this reason, we have a treatment room dedicated to our two-legged friends.

 We also have two physiotherapists trained in acupuncture.
 Whilst not always available through the NHS, we use acupuncture to effectively treat acute and chronic injuries.

 How can physiotherapy help me?